nick-magdziak/TotalWins/replit.md

-# Wins Pool Championship Series
+# Total Wins

 ## Overview

-This is a full-stack TypeScript application for managing NFL wins pool competitions.
+This is a full-stack TypeScript application called "Total Wins" for managing NFL wins pool competitions.
 The application allows users to create leagues, draft NFL teams, and track standings throughout the season.
 It features a retro 90s-themed UI with a modern React frontend and Express backend.

 ## User Preferences